 Prior to the Giants Causeway Tramway opening in 1883, there had been several meetings held, engineer surveys and costing done were commissioned to evaluate the feasibility of constructing a railway line from Portrush to Ballycastle.
 The intention was to link the harbour of Portrush and Ballycastle into the commercial coal, bauxite, iron, limestone, lignite and basalt industries which were at the time flourishing around the coast.
 The ambitious proposal was shelved due to a lack of finance and doubts about the financial returns from such an investment.
 A narrow gauge railway was eventually built from Ballycastle to Ballymoney via Armoy and Dervock.

 Colonel Traill who pioneered the idea of a tram from Portrush to Bushmills , lived at Ballylough House on the outskirts of Bushmills.
-He was visionary in his thinking and very much attuned to new technologies during one his visits to an exhibition of new equipment he met with Seimen who were pioneering electric motors.
-Seeing the potential for this as a power source, he built a generating station at the Walkmill Falls (still there but minus the equipment) and installed water turbines to produce the necessary electrical power for the tram line.
+He was visionary in his thinking and very much attuned to new technologies.
+Seeing the potential for the river and his work through Seimens, he built a generating station at the Walkmill Falls (still there but minus the equipment) and installed water turbines to produce the necessary electrical power for the tram line.
 Sir Macnaghten of Dundarave was very opposed to the construction of the railway to the point that he diverted water from the river Bush above the Falls in an attempt to lessen the flow.
 However, the tramway opened in 1883 and was hailed as the world’s first commercially run 'hydro-electric' powered tram system.
 It ran over a distance of nine mile distance.

 The initial electric cars were Midland Carriage and Wagons which were later followed by GEC and a Peckham car.
 Although hydro-electric power was used, most of the time two Wilkinson steam locomotives hauled the carriages between Portrush and Bushmills, the station was where the junction of the Portrush /Portballintrae Road is today.
 A short extension was brought down to the Market Square to facilitate transportation fo goods and produce from the twice weekly market.